Working to re-establish the rail link to Kemble

 How many University Towns have not got a railway station?
 Cirencester used to have three stations, but the 'Beeching' cutbacks in the 1960's closed the last one.
 Now we have to get to Kemble, Swindon or Cheltenham by road.

 We can reduce our carbon footprint, save cost and time, and put Cirencester back on the map by re-opening the old line to the outskirts of the town.

-The route is only about 5km - less than 4 miles long, and is very level all the way, so it's a lot easier than many of the routes that are under discussion around the UK.
+The route is only about 7km - less than 5 miles long, and is very level most of the way, so it's a lot easier than many of the routes that are under discussion around the UK.

 It's time we had a connection to the main line railway system again!

 We have drafted a Scheme document to help explain the details, options and some solutions.
-It is still a work-in-progress and doesn't have all the answers, but you can download a current copy of the Scheme here.
+It is still a work-in-progress and doesn't have all the answers, but you can read and download the latest version of the Scheme here.

-The track has been removed, but the path is still clear almost all the way.
-It would take up some of the car park at Kemble Station, but they won't need to park so many cars there and more space is available at Chesterton Halt!
+The track has been removed, but the path is still clear almost all the way up to the point where we head off across the fields.
+It would take up some of the car park at Kemble Station, but they won't need to park so many cars there and more space is available at the new Station!

 There are some bridges which will have to be re-built or checked, and of course a lot of track to lay.
 There is a new type of track under development suitable for Very Light Rail, called 'slab track'.
 This is made as a concrete slab in a factory, with drains, conduits and grooves for the rails, and simply brought on site and positioned.
 This makes the process of building the tracks much faster and potentially cheaper.
 Our Feasibility Study will consider this option.